chef/chef-web-docs/chef_master/source/elasticsearch_and_kibana_auth.rst

 .. end_tag

-Visibility data in Chef Automate is stored in `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__ and viewable in the Visibility UI as well as `Kibana <https://www.elastic.co/products/kibana>`__.
+Node data in Chef Automate is stored in `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__ and viewable in the Chef Automate UI as well as `Kibana <https://www.elastic.co/products/kibana>`__.
 Access to Chef Automate's Elasticsearch and Kibana is protected by the same authentication used by the Chef Automate user interface.
-Elasticsearch and Kibana authentication is enabled by default.
+Elasticsearch authentication is enabled by default.

+.. tag kibana_note

+.. note:: As of Chef Automate 1.6.87, Kibana is no longer enabled by default.
+To enable it, see the `Kibana setup documentation <https://www.elastic.co/guide/en/kibana/current/setup.html>`_.
+In prior versions of Chef Automate, Kibana and its authentication are enabled by default.

+.. end_tag

 How It Works